-- obtain informed consent from the child and parent or guardian of the child before photographing or filming a child.
-An explanation of how the photograph or film will be used must be provided - ensure photographs, films, videos present children in a dignified and respectful manner and not in a vulnerable or submissive manner.
-Children should be adequately clothed and not in poses that could be seen as sexually suggestive - ensure images are honest representation of the context and the facts - ensure file labels, meta data or text descriptions do not revel identifying information about a child when sending images electronically or publishing images in any form.
+- obtain informed consent from the child whenever possible and parent or guardian of the child before photographing or filming a child.
+An explanation of how the photograph or film will be used must be provided - 2. ensure photographs, films, videos present children in a dignified and respectful manner and not in a vulnerable or submissive manner.
+Children should be adequately clothed and not in poses that could be seen as sexually suggestive - 3. ensure images are honest representation of the context and the facts - 4. ensure file labels, meta data or text descriptions do not reveal identifying information about a child when sending images electronically or publishing images in any form.

-Roles and Responsibilities
+4.4 Roles and Responsibilities

-Role Responsibility Council Director Customer Service and Organisation Responsible for overseeing implementation and review of Improvement this Policy.
-Director Community, Assets & Operations Directors and Executive Managers Responsible for ensuring staff comply with this Policy and make use of the support mechanisms, tools and resources provided to guide implementation.
-Communications and Engagement Team Responsible for providing implementation advice and assistance, facilitating distribution of information and resources for promoting child safe practices using various communication channels.
+Role Responsibility Council Publicly commits to child safety.
+Leaders champion a child safe culture.
+Director Customer Service and Organisation Improvement Oversees implementation and review of this Policy.
+Director Community, Assets & Operations Directors and Executive Managers Ensuring staff comply with this Policy and make use of the support mechanisms, tools and resources provided to guide implementation.
+Communications and Engagement Team Providing implementation advice and assistance, facilitating distribution of information and resources for promoting child safe practices using various communication channels.
 Relevant resources and tools need to be up-to-date and readily accessible.
-Service Providers Council employees, Contractors, Volunteers,
+Service Providers Ensure that risk management strategies focus on preventing, identifying and mitigating risks to children.
+Council employees, Volunteers and contractors Understand and implement the policies and procedures.
+Follow the code of conduct that sets clear behavioural standards towards children.
+Are aware of their child safety responsibilities including reporting obligations Understand their obligations on information sharing and record keeping.